 I identify as a Tarot reader simply because my focus is exclusively on the cards.
 I don't offer any other services, spiritual or otherwise.
 In my personal life, I practice and learn other forms of divination (how could I resist) but don't include them in my business.
 My first love and the way that I can be of service to the world is tarot.
 Just typing that makes me very, very happy.

 Now all this isn't to say that I don't believe in a psychic component in some readings.
 This energy can certainly pop up, but it's more like a butterfly landing on your head.
-A beautiful gift, but something unpredictable, which is why I do not advertise my services as psychic since I can't guarantee it.
+A beautiful gift, but something unpredictable, which is why I do not advertise my services as psychic since I can't guarantee it will show up in any given reading.
 I can, however, guarantee that I will read the cards with true joy and a wealth of knowledge.